The University of Iowa Carver College of Medicine

 - The Facility cannot sort samples that have been exposed to BLS-3 agents or are considered BSL-3.

-- A Risk Factor form available from the Flow Cytometry Facility website will be filled out by the principal investigator for each new patient, potentially infectious agent, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent and returned to the facility before the sort (or analysis using one of the cell sorters).
+- Included in the cell sorter reservation process is a Risk Factor form that will be filled out by the investigator for each new patient, potentially infectious agent, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent .
 This includes "normal" control subjects.
-A separate form must be filled out for each sort.

 - When sorting live primary human samples, a diagnosis for the person from whom the sample was obtained must be included on the risk factor form.
 This will help the Facility assess the biosafety level of the samples.
 The Facility cannot sort samples from patients known to be infected with the following infectious agents or any other agent that is considered BSL-3.